 A second blade, similar in appearance to a bear claw, is opposite of the gut hook.
 This additional blade is also razor sharp and is excellent for cutting the skin from the body of the animal.

 The Original Wyoming Knife is purpose built, and for skinning a deer, you would be hard pressed to find a more efficient tool.
 For this reason, it finds its way onto this list of best hunting knives.
-Suggested retail pricing runs from $26.90 to $29.80 depending on what kind of case (nylon or leather) you want.
+You can usually get this knife for an excellent price depending on what kind of case (nylon or leather) you want.